 Chanchal

-Graduated in 2015 and is pursuing a Business Bachelor, to become a bank manager.
+Graduated in 2015 and pursued a Business Bachelor from the Indian Institute of Management , to become a bank manager.

 Kiran

-Graduated as a nurse and began working in a hospital during the COVID-19 pandemic.
+She is a child bride.
+Graduated as a nurse from Mayurakshi College of Nursing and began working in a hospital during the COVID-19 pandemic.

 Mamta